-Guiding principle 3: Land-use planning and permanent forest estate
+Principle 2: Land-use planning, permanent forest estate and forest management planning

-Managing tropical forests sustainably requires that land allocation to different uses and spatial planning within and outside forests ensures that the social, environmental and economic values of forests are maintained or enhanced.
+Managing tropical forests sustainably requires that land allocation to different uses and spatial planning within and outside forests ensures that the social, environmental and economic values of forests are maintained or enhanced at a landscape level.
+This requires the adoption of a national forest planning framework at national and/or landscape level.

 Sustainable forestry requires good planning that strategically begins with an integrated land-use plan.
-This plan serves as the backdrop for the allocation and wise use of the resources in a particular area of forest, and for the conservation of the area's ecological integrity (Canadian Council of Forest Ministers)7.
-Comprehensive land-use planning and land management is important for creating functional landscapes where agriculture, sustainably managed forests, conservation areas and other land uses are integrated in a sustainable manner.
-To achieve this, integrated, cross-sectoral, landscape-scale planning and development approaches, which simultaneously focus on different economic activities and social and environmental values over broad areas, are needed (IUFRO/WFSE 2010).
+This plan serves as the backdrop for the allocation and wise use of the resources in a particular area of forest, and for the conservation of the area's ecological integrity7.
+Comprehensive land-use planning and land management is important for creating functional landscapes where agriculture, sustainably managed forests, conservation areas and other land uses are integrated.
+To achieve this, integrated, cross-sectoral, landscape-scale planning and development approaches, which simultaneously focus on different economic activities and social and environmental values over broad areas, are needed.
 To sustain biological diversity and ecosystem services, as well as the permanence of carbon stocks, efforts must be made to conserve a large spectrum of forest types across the landscape through the application of sustainable management practices and protected areas.
-More attention must be directed to reduce landscape fragmentation and to restoration of landscape integrity through biological corridors and landscape connectivity, which facilitate species migration and the long-term viability of populations (IUFRO/WFSE 2010).
+More attention must be directed to reduce landscape fragmentation and to restoration of landscape integrity through e.g. biological corridors, which facilitate species migration and the long-term viability of populations-

-7 "An integrated land-use planning seeks to balance the economic, social and cultural opportunities in a specific area of forest with the need to maintain and enhance the health of the area's forest.
-It is a process whereby all interested parties,
+7"An integrated land-use planning seeks to balance the economic, social and cultural opportunities in a specific area of forest with the need to maintain and enhance the health of the area's forest.
+It is a process whereby all interested parties, large and small, come together to make decisions about how the land and its resources should be used and managed, and to coordinate their activities in a sustainable fashion."
+(Canadian Council of Forest Ministers, 2011).

 Land use planning.
-Planning thus tends to gravitate to the landscape level, an area large enough that will be able to be resilient and to keep its ecological integrity.
-Landscape management is an essential approach for the sustainable management of natural resources, one that requires coordinated inter-institutional action and the effective participation and involvement of diverse stakeholders.
+Planning needs to gravitate to the landscape level, an area large enough that will be able to be resilient and to keep its ecological integrity.
+Landscape management is an essential approach for the sustainable management of natural resources, one that requires coordinated interinstitutional action and the effective participation and involvement of diverse stakeholders.
 The failure to use this approach and the lack of land-use planning has contributed in many countries to processes of landscape degradation, unplanned deforestation and fragmentation.
-A new development that addresses such failures at the national and landscape levels consists in the preparation of national REDD+ Readiness Preparation Proposals (RPPs, see glossary) and the formulation and implementation of national REDD+ strategies.
+A new development that addresses such failures at the national and landscape levels consists in the preparation of national REDD+ strategies.
 Such strategies will closely be linked with the establishment of a Permanent Forest Estate that guarantees carbon permanence and with periodic forest resources assessments at national and/or subnational levels.